sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2022-01-06-remove-mp3-tags-using-csharp/index.md

 draft: false
 url: /2022/01/06/remove-mp3-tags-using-csharp/
 author: 'Shoaib Khan'
 summary: '[MP3](https://docs.fileformat.com/audio/mp3/) files could contain metadata of various standards.
 Sometimes you do not require certain metadata information.
 We can quickly remove these metadata MP3 tags programmatically.
 In this article, we will discuss **how to remove different MP3 tags using C#**.
-Precisely, we will learn to remove ID3v1, ID3v2, Lyrics, and APEv2 metadata tags from the mp3 files within the .NET application.
+Precisely, we will learn to remove ID3v1, ID3v2, Lyrics, and APEv2 metadata tags from the mp3 files within the .NET application.'

-The following topics are covered in this article:

-*   .NET API to Remove MP3 tags
-*   Remove MP3 ID3 Tags - ID3, Lyrics, APE
-*   C# Code Example'
 tags: ['Remove APE', 'Remove Metadata in CSharp', 'Remove MP3 ID3', 'Remove MP3 Metadata', 'Remove MP3 Tags', 'Remove MP3 Tags in CSharp']
 categories: ['GroupDocs.Metadata Product Family']
 ---